albertony/vss/shadowrun/README.md

 #### Pass-through exit code

+Vshadow returns the following [exit codes](https://github.com/microsoft/Windows-classic-samples/blob/master/Samples/VShadowVolumeShadowCopy/cpp/shadow.cpp#L28-L34):

+* 0 - Success
+* 1 - Object not found
+* 2 - Runtime Error
+* 3 - Memory allocation error

+It does check the exit code of the executed command (`-exec`), but if it is nonzero then vshadow will always just treat it as an error and return its own exit code (value 2).
+This means you will not get the exit code of the command back (without parsing the message output), and if the executed command uses non-zero exit codes for non-error situations this will not be considered.

-You will now get the exit code from the executed command (`-exec`), so that you can handle that as you would when running it directly.
-If shadowrun fails then it will set exit codes also, but to be able to distinct between them you can set option `-errorcode` to an integer offset for exit codes that shadowrun should return.
+ShadowRun will return the exit code from the executed command (`-exec`), so that you can handle the exit code from shadowrun as you would when running the command directly.
+If shadowrun itself fails for some reason, then it will still set its own exit code, so if there is overlap with the exit codes used by your command you will not be able to tell from the exit code which of them it came from.
+To solve this there is a new option, `-errorcode`, which can be set to an integer value which will be used as an offset for exit code values that shadowrun should return.
+So if you set `-errorcode=1000` then you will get exit code 1000 instead of 1, 1001 instead of 2 and 1002 instead of 3.
+Then you can assume that, if exit code is non-zero then below 1000 it comes from the executed command, else it comes from vshadow.

 #### Improved wait option

-Wait option from the original vshadow is kept, but with different functionality: Here it waits after the snapshot(s) have been created, and after any exec commands have been executed, but before starting to cleanup.
+Wait option from the original vshadow is kept in shadowrun, but with different functionality:
+Here it waits after the snapshot(s) have been created, and after any exec commands have been executed, but before starting to cleanup.
 This means you are able to interact with the temporary shadow copies on the side (similar to the trick I described earlier by letting vshadow execute Notepad).
-The snapshots are "mounted" as named device object, so-called MS-DOS device, similar to what the you can do with the command line utility `subst`.
-They will not be visible to other users, and not every application will see them either, but from `Command Prompt` you should be able to `cd` into it, show it with `subst` etc.

 ### Other changes

 #### Backwards compatibility with vshadow syntax

-The `-nw` ("no-writer") option from the original vshadow source is implicit, but included for compatibility.
+The `-nw` ("no-writer") option from the original vshadow source is implicit, but kept for compatibility so that you will be able to run shadowrun with the same arguments as vshadow for the specific functionality that shadowrun has focused on.

 #### Improved output

-The output messages printed from vshadow is a bit misleading when used in this situation, since it is not the snapshot creation itself that is our main focus of attention but the executed command and the snapshot is more or less something that should just be done silently in the background.
+The output messages printed from vshadow is a bit misleading when used for the purpose described here, since it is not the snapshot creation itself that is our main focus of attention but the executed command and the snapshot is more or less something that should just be done silently in the background.
 For this reason I have started changing the message strings printed so that it does not talk so much about "backup" etc.

 #### Build configuration